 Campus Cruiser and Lyft (USC’s Safe Rides Programs)

 You never have to walk home alone at night.
 Call Campus Cruiser to request a free ride.
 During peak hours, USC Transportation outsources to Lyft so you’ll never wait more than 15 minutes.

 One of the easiest ways to get around USC is by bike.
 We offer a free registration system to minimize the risk of your bike getting lost or stolen.

 Knowing who is on campus is essential to community safety.
 Fill out our registration form any time you invite guests to visit you after 9pm.

 Take control of your own safety.
 We offer free self-defense classes where you’ll learn lifelong tools and techniques to help protect yourself.

 The Engemann Student Health Center provides trained and licensed therapists who can counsel students on life changes, anxiety or depression, and other personal issues.

-The Sexual Assault Resource Center (SARC) provides centralized information about sexual assault and violence on campus, in the community and elsewhere.
-Visit SARC’s website for resources and reporting options, or contact the Center for Women and Men for consultation and resource support.
+The Title IX Office provides centralized information about sexual assault and violence on campus, in the community and elsewhere.
+Visit the Title IX website for resources and reporting options, or contact the Relationship and Sexual Violence Prevention and Services Office for consultation and resource support.